 Managing email volume

 However, to manage email volumes, both for individual users and for IT teams can be difficult.
-Many people in an organisation are bcc’d or cc’d, often with large attachments, which all takes up storage space.
+Many people in an organisation are bcc’d or cc’d, often with large attachments, which all take up storage space.
 Not everyone uses folders to keep all emails from a particular recipient, and it can take a while to retrieve emails among the hundreds or even thousands that come through each week.
-Of course, users should regularly purge their unwanted emails, but in practice many do not – firstly, it takes time and secondly, they fear deleting something they may want to retrieve later.
+Of course, users should regularly purge their unwanted emails, but in practice, many do not – firstly, it takes time and secondly, they fear deleting something they may want to retrieve later.